 - Become familiar with the LGBTQ community.
 You could watch a film like Gen Silent, read a book about LGBTQ elders, go to a respected website.
 Then use what you’ve learned to start getting familiar with the concerns and strengths of LGBTQ elders in the community.

 - Get familiar with your own community.
 Review your community’s policies.
 Most senior living communities lack written policies about sexual health and even fewer have policies about the health of sexual or gender minorities.
-Begin a discussion with your administrative and clinical team about the need for good policies to guide staff behaviors.
+In other words, begin a discussion with your administrative and clinical team about the need for good policies to guide staff behaviors.

 - Take a look around you.
 On the walls of your offices, in the promotional literature you send out, the residents you highlight on your website, the residents who attend community-wide events.
-Consult the experts.
+So to sum it up, Consult the experts.
 What do you see?

 - Put your education to work.
 Start having conversations with residents and staff and administrators about LGBTQ elders’ concerns and strengths.
-You’ll be surprised how quickly your name will pop up for LGBTQ residents and external community members begin to identify you as an “askable” individual.
-Being askable doesn’t mean you have to have all the answers.
+Moreover, you’ll be surprised how quickly your name will pop up for LGBTQ residents and external community members begin to identify you as an “ask-able” individual.
+Being ask-able doesn’t mean you have to have all the answers.
 On the contrary, knowing how to get your questions answered is most important for you and for your community members.

 Remember, many of the LGBTQ elders who live or would like to live in your community may have never spoken publicly about their gender or sexual identity to a health care professional before.
 Your ability to reach out to them could open up new worlds.
 Not just for them but for your entire community.